When creating an offer in the LISA admin, you have the option of using either a Quote Form or an Offer Form on the offer's landing page.

-You can learn more about the Contact Manager here.
-(Link coming soon!)
+You can learn more about the Activity page (Contact Manager > Activity).

 Email Templates: Quotes vs. Offers

-The type of form you choose will also dictate which email templates are available to send to the customer and the company.
+The type of form you choose will also determine which email templates are available to send to the customer and your company.
 To demonstrate this point, the examples below use the exact same offer—the only thing that changes is whether we're using a Quote Form or an Offer Form.